Signs You May be Grinding Your Teeth at Night

 Have you ever been kept awake at night by grinding your teeth?
 Most people don't even realize they're doing it, but the medical term for that is bruxism.
 It can cause headaches and jaw pain from clenched jaws or excessive pressure along with insomnia, which is a real triple whammy of misery if left unchecked.
 Fortunately, we have some options to help control this problem so you can get more restful sleep.
 First off, talk to your doctor or dentist about what's going on in order to identify any underlying causes associated with teeth grinding

 A medical expert can evaluate how much harm teeth grinding has done and check whether there are any underlying health conditions like a neurological disorder or sleeping difficulty responsible for this issue.
-Your physician may also suggest you wear a night guard when you sleep, particularly if the signs are serious.
+Your physician may also suggest you wear a mouth guard when you sleep, particularly if the signs are serious.
 This will stop your teeth from bumping into each other during slumber and let them relax more comfortably which can improve your sleep quality.

 It’s equally essential to monitor lifestyle customs that could be setting off nighttime teeth grinding.